 What are social media metrics?

-With all things business related, setting goals is a sure fire way to get where you want to be.
+When it comes to tracking and measuring your social media efforts, setting goals is a sure fire way to get where you want to be.
 It can help you visualise and motivate yourself to implement a plan of action; giving you the results you require.

 By doing so, you’ll be able to get an understanding of who you’re trying to target, which in turn will help you figure out which social media channels are best for your business